 Some passengers on our ship chose a competing tour at Honningsvåg, where the thing to see is the North Cape.
 They booked a local tour company which cost half as much as the equivalent excursion organized through Hurtigruten.
 This worked out well, but involves a risk.
 These local companies will do their best to get you back to the port in time for the ship’s departure, but will not guarantee it.
-You could do a similar excursion in other longer stops as well, particularly Tromsø and Trondheim.
+You could do a similar excursion in other longer stops as well, particularly Tromsø.

 In our effort to avoid the expense of too many excursions, I downloaded a couple of audio walking tours on the VoiceMap app: one for Trondheim and one for Kirkenes.
 Both were quite short at a half hour or so, but gave us some of the background we needed to understand what we were seeing.
 With a bit of planning ahead, you could probably find similar tours, either written on blogs or in audio form.

 - Don’t take a Hurtigruten cruise if you want entertainment or activities.
 There are regular cruise lines that go up the Norwegian coast; take one of those.

 - If you want a shorter trip, just travel between Bergen and Tromsø, which would make a 4-night cruise.
 That way you see the best parts of the trip: the Geirangerfjord, Trondheim and the Lofoten Peninsula, and, if it’s summertime and the weather cooperates, you’ll get to see the Trollfjord too.